tfiers/sharp/README.md

 On a computing cluster, this is the command to run in parallel.

-Thus, when e.g. using the [SLURM cluster manager](https://slurm.schedmd.com/overview.html), this could be the job you'd run (via a file `sharp-slurm-job.sh` for example):
+Thus, when e.g. using the [SLURM cluster manager](https://slurm.schedmd.com/overview.html), this could be the job you'd run (in a file `sharp-slurm-job.sh` for example):
 ```bash
 #SBATCH --ntasks=120
 [..]